Services and Resources of the CTL

 Alden Excellence in Teaching Awards.
 These awards celebrate excellence in teaching at Worcester State by two faculty members each year.
 Candidates are nominated by students, colleagues, or alumni.

 Educational Technology and Equipment.
-The Center loans devices to assist in pedagogy, including digital cameras and podcasting equipment, by reservation (click for the downloadable form).
+The Center loans devices to assist in pedagogy, including digital cameras, podcasting equipment, and iPads, by reservation (click for the downloadable form).